gaussfff/homebrew-anki-multitool/README.md

 # Homebrew tap for Anki Multitool

-Hobebrew tap for Anki Multitool, that allows you to install Anki Multitool on macOS using Homebrew.
+Hobebrew tap for Anki Multitool, that al
 Main repository of Anki Multitool you can find [here](https://github.com/gaussfff/anki-multitool)

 ## Installation